 More about the art cities of Umbria.

 Porchetta from Norcia, Umbria

-Umbria is also famous for its cuisine, especially its truffles and pork products, both of which are well-represented in the town of Norcia.
+Umbria is also famous for its cuisine, especially its truffles, lentils and pork products, all of which are well-represented in the town of Norcia.
 A very popular black truffle festival takes place in Norcia every year.

 More about the gustatory